xixixao/recomputer/CONTRIBUTING.md

 - Build
   - Move to Vite
 - Core
   - Fix unit exponentiation by fraction simplifying to integer x = 4 m^2/s^2
     sqrt x # should be 2 m/s
   - Fix support for measurement accuracy by computing error
     - By default significant figures are reported, unless explicit ± is used anywhere in the expression
   - Add support for explicit error measurement via ± (option+shift++ on mac)
   - Fix function application parsing (see note below)
+  - Show multiplication dot on left hand side where appropriate (dont copy though)
+    - Also better formalize the rules about these transformations
+    - Also use superscript for tight exponents
+  - m2 should just be m2, while 1m2 should be 1m2 - only include the number if it's present in the expression

 # Notes